skoolkid/skoolkit/sphinx/source/extending.rst

 .. automethod:: skoolkit.graphics.Udg.flip
 .. automethod:: skoolkit.graphics.Udg.rotate

+The Udg class also provides a method for creating a copy of a UDG.

+.. automethod:: skoolkit.graphics.Udg.copy

 The Frame class represents a single frame of a still or animated image.

 .. autoclass:: skoolkit.graphics.Frame